HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Discussion

 \subsection{The model}

 Recent conceptual and technical advances in fMRI data analysis provide an opportunity for the field to not only improve the effectiveness of brain disease diagnosis but also deepen our understanding of brain disease mechanisms \citep{14, 15, 20,22, 25,26,32,33}.
-However, current methods overlook more higher-order patterns with signs, limiting an integrated understanding of brain-wide communication for brain disease diagnosis.
+However, current methods overlook higher-order patterns with signs, limiting an integrated understanding of brain-wide communication for brain disease diagnosis.

 In this study, we focused on the importance of signed higher-order (group) interactions in fMRI signals, which were inferred using a recently developed topological approach \citep{29}.
-Our proposed HOI-Brain incorporates: (i) a novel higher-order interaction representation strategy via Multiplication of Temporal Derivatives (MTD) to quantify dynamic functional co-fluctuations of group ROIs; (ii) a novel higher-order feature extraction method that links HOIs in the brain to higher-order organizational structures, focusing on quadruplet-level interaction signatures and two-dimensional void descriptors extracted through Persistent Homology; (iii) a pioneering effort to distinguish between positively and negatively synergistic higher-order interactions in the brain; (iv) a novel multi-channel brain network Transformer that integrates lower-order edge features with higher-order topological invariants.
-This new framework emphasizes the potential of quadruplet or higher-order region interactions — representing critical advancements for precision medicine, a deeper understanding of neurological disorders, and broader contributions to neuroimaging research.
+Our proposed HOI-Brain incorporates: (i) a novel higher-order interaction representation strategy via Multiplication of Temporal Derivatives (MTD) to quantify dynamic functional co-fluctuations of group ROIs; (ii) a new definition of weighted simplicial complex is proposed and a novel higher-order feature extraction method is employed on them focusing on quadruplet-level interaction signatures and two-dimensional void descriptors through Persistent Homology; (iii) a pioneering effort to distinguish between positively and negatively synergistic higher-order interactions in the brain; (iv) a novel multi-channel brain network Transformer that integrates lower-order edge features with higher-order topological invariants.
+This new framework emphasizes the potential of quadruplet or higher-order region interactions representing critical advancements for precision medicine, a deeper understanding of neurological disorders, and broader contributions to neuroimaging research.
 It demonstrates superior prediction accuracy for classifying Alzheimer's Disease, Parkinson's Disease, and Autism Spectrum Disorder compared to traditional machine learning models, graph neural network (GNN)-based models, Transformer-based models, hypergraph neural network (HGNN)-based models, and the Persistent Homology (PH)-based models.
 Additionally, ablation study also indicates that the effectiveness of quadruplet interactions compared to triplet interactions, the effectiveness of distinguishing between positively and negatively synergistic HOIs, and the effectiveness of different components in model.

 The findings of our investigation revealed intriguing patterns.
 In the process of designing an orthonormal clustering readout for the identification of clusters of functionally similar nodes through soft clustering with orthonormal constraints, it was found that the assignment of nodes from different modes to distinct functional modules significantly improves classification accuracy.
 This finding indicates that both low-level and high-level feature patterns, which are frequently situated within different functional modular structures, are of paramount importance.
 This observation is in alignment with the conclusions reported in previous studies \citep{43}.
 This novel finding also provides a new opportunity for brain disease diagnostic models, specifically how to effectively identify and integrate low-order and higher-order patterns across different functional modules in the brain.